TinDang97/DPS_Util/README.md

 ## Task Done:

 ### Compression Lossless:
-- Support type: ndnumpy, dict, string, float, int
+- Support type: ndnumpy, bytes
-- Compress by lzma
+- Compress by blosc.
+It support multi compressor and multi-thread.
-- if data's type is ndnumpy, compressor will dump by Pickle (support only Python) otherwise json

 ### KafkaWrapper:
 Wrapping Consumer and Producer with default setting and security.